mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 Confusing a bit!
 You can now update the names of each pipeline to reflect each pipeline function.

-Select **Rename** from the elipses beside the build definition to update:
+Select **Rename** from the ellipses beside the build definition to update:

 ![rename](assets/azure-pipelines-rename.png)

 Now you can end up with something more relevant like:

+- CrowdAnalytics-Svc-CognitiveOrchestrator-CI
+- CrowdAnalytics-Svc-CamFrameAnalyzer-CI
+- CrowdAnalytics-Svc-CrowdAnalyzer-CI

 ![renamed](assets/azure-pipelines-renamed.png)